Studio backdrop with lighting

 Disability Support

-The NFTS supports staff and students with a wide range of disabilities.
-We aim to ensure the School is an inclusive place for disabled and neuro-divergent people and are working to increase representation of talented disabled professionals behind the camera at all levels.
+The NFTS aims to ensure the School is an inclusive place for disabled and neuro-divergent people and are working to increase representation of talented disabled professionals behind the camera at all levels.

 As the NFTS continues its commitment in ensuring we are a diverse and inclusive community, we have consulted with a range of industry and sector stakeholders and commissioned industry expert Ally Castle to make recommendations for the distinct way in which we can play a deliberate, strategic role in supporting the greater inclusion of disabled talent within the film, games and television industries.
 In doing this, we recognise that the School, as the leading film, television and games school in the UK, can be effective in supporting disabled talent and be a catalyst for effective and meaningful change to issues faced by disabled talent within the industry.